Category: Cakes

 I excitedly headed to the city a couple of months ago to pick up my copy of Erin French’s new book, Big Heart Little Stove.
 I became a fan after reading her biography and watching her show, The Lost Kitchen.
 Her food is simple and beautiful.
 She focuses on sourcing amazing locally-grown products from small farms.
 If you watch her show, you know the setting for The Lost Kitchen is a historic, gorgeous stone grist mill set next to a waterfall.
 The dining room exudes rustic charm and gives guests a birdseye view of the kitchen area.
 In short, the setting is breathtaking.

-She served a Glazed Butter Pound Cake with a poached donut peach and creme anglaise in an episode which I salivated over.
-Because I adore a pound cake, I knew I would be looking for the recipe.
+On one episode she served a Glazed Butter Pound Cake with a poached donut peach and creme anglaise.
+I adore a pound cake and knew I would be looking for the recipe.
 Growing up, I loved pound cake, especially Sara Lee’s or Ping Yuen Bakery’s Pound Cake.
 Many of you are familiar with the iconic Sara Lee version (HERE is a love letter & recipe to that very cake by Eric Kim, his version is SPOT ON), however, only folks around my age or older who lived or frequented San Francisco Chinatown, will be familiar with Ping Yuen Bakery & Cafe version.
-Conveniently, just downstairs from my parent’s office, they often bought deli items and baked goods to bring home.
-I always lobbied for their buttery, fine-crumb pound cake, and fried chicken.
+Conveniently, located downstairs from my parent’s office, we often stopped there to buy deli items and baked goods to bring home.
+I always lobbied for their buttery, fine-crumb pound cake.

-Hooray!
-The cake is in her new book and is a simple, straightforward, recipe.
-First, cream butter and sugar, then add eggs and follow with alternating dry ingredients with buttermilk into the batter.
-Finally, top the cake with the butter and confectioner’s sugar glaze.
+The cake is in her new book and in my book, you can never have too many butter-pound cake recipes.
+First, cream butter and sugar, then add eggs and follow with alternating the dry ingredients with the buttermilk into the batter.
+Finish the cake with the butter and confectioner’s sugar glaze.

 Vanilla paste with its seeds also works well in this cake.